-a) outbuildings do not detract from the amenity or established neighbourhood character; and b) dwellings remain the dominant built form within an area.
+- a) outbuildings do not detract from the amenity or established neighbourhood character; and - b) dwellings remain the dominant built form within an area.

-Acceptable Solutions Performance Criteria A1 a) Outbuildings must not have a: combined gross floor area of greater than P1 Outbuildings must be designed and located having regard to: ω, 81m2 and a) visual impact on the streetscape; and b) maximum wall height of greater than 4m; and b) any adverse impacts on native vegetation; and c) c) maximum building height greater than c) overshadow adjoining properties; and 5m. d) compatibility with the size and location of outbuildings in the neighbourhood.
-A2 A swimming pool for private use must be located: P2 A swimming pool for private use must be designed and located to: a) b) a) minimise any visual impact on the streetscape; and b) not unreasonably overlook or overshadow adjoining properties; and c) be compatible with the size and location of approved outbuildings in the neighbourhood.
+Acceptable Solutions Performance Criteria A1 a) Outbuildings must not have a: combined gross floor area of greater than P1 Outbuildings must be designed and located having regard to: a) visual impact on the streetscape; and b) maximum wall height of greater than 4m; and b) any adverse impacts on native vegetation; and c) maximum building height greater than c) overshadow adjoining properties; and 5m. d) compatibility with the size and location of outbuildings in the neighbourhood.
+A2 A swimming pool for private use must be located: P2 A swimming pool for private use must be designed and located to: a) behind the primary frontage setback; or a) minimise any visual impact on the b) in the rear yard. streetscape; and b) not unreasonably overlook or overshadow adjoining properties; and c) be compatible with the size and location of approved outbuildings in the neighbourhood.